A Brief History of Aboyne Tennis Club

 This photo shows a general view of the courts prior to the 2017 renovation project.
 For more archive photos and videos, please click on the relevant tabs above.

-The beginning: Aboyne Tennis Club was formed in the early 1900s, with two courts located at Formaston, near the current Aboyne golf course clubhouse, which itself was formed in 1903.
+The beginning: Aboyne Tennis Club was formed in the early 1900s, when two courts located at Formaston, near the current Aboyne golf course clubhouse, were opened in May 2011.

-Relocating: the tennis club moved to its present central village location in 1925, with four courts built on land donated by a Mr Mearns.
+Relocating: the tennis club moved to its present central village location in 1925, with four courts built on land donated by a Mr Mearns (owner of Aboyne Castle).
 In the same year Herbert Lawford was buried in the Aboyne St Thomas's Church graveyard.
 He was a former Wimbledon men's singles champion in 1887 (and is thus the first name on the present trophy) who lived in Dess and invented forehand top-spin (known at the time as the 'Lawford stroke')!

 Fallow years and re-opening: the courts fell into disuse after the second world war and were apparently planted with conifers!
 Some enterprising individuals restarted the club in the early 1970s, apparently using the income from the felled conifers to pay for clay courts to be laid.
 In 1985 all four courts were converted to a more durable "porous concrete" surface to reduce maintenance effort and costs.
 This was a wise move, as they lasted an impressive 32 years without the need for a major relay.